e-Spirit/firstspirit-module-gradle-plugin/README.md

 ### fsmgradleplugin

 This is the most important plugin.
-It applies the fsmannotationsgradleplugin and the fsmannotationsgradleplugin as well on application.
+It applies the fsmannotationsgradleplugin and the fsmconfigurationsgradleplugin as well on application.
 Additionally to the other two plugin's capabilities, it adds an `assembleFSM` task to your project.
 This task assembles a FirstSpirit module file, based on the components in your project.
 For further information, please read the sections below.